umpyre-code/turnstile/src/templates/welcome.md

 - Got an open source project?
 [Grab your badge from your profile](/profile): place the badge in your project's README so people can contact you.
 - Umpyre is open source!
 [Here's our GitHub page](https://github.com/umpyre-code/).
+- [Check out our blog](https://blog.umpyre.com/) if you'd like to hear our thoughts, learn about new features, and understand more about the problems we're trying to solve with Umpyre.

 ## Contact us